dushyantkumarr95-DA-DS/AegisLife-Insurance---Risk-Analytics-and-Claim-Intelligence/README.md

 ### Problem 5: Inconsistent growth and an untapped customer pool.
 Acquisition has been flat at about 280 customers a year since 2021, and 429 customers (26%) hold no policy. <br>
 North-east conversion rate at 70.94% followed by South and Central.
-Existing policy holders average 2.32 policies, so cross-sell works.
+Existing policy holders average 2.32 policies, so cross-sell works. <br>
 **Possible Solutions:**
 - Targeted offers to the 429 non-policy holders.
 - Bundled policy offers.

 ### Problem 6: Death claims domination.
-270 death claims carry ₹28.77 Cr and ₹4.05 Cr of the ₹7.5 Cr fraud exposure (54%).
+270 death claims carry ₹28.77 Cr and ₹4.05 Cr of the ₹7.5 Cr fraud exposure (54%). <br>
 **Possible Solution:**
 - Set stricter documentation and investigation for Death claims